CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_education/3k_finish_pcb.md

 permalink: /education/end_pcb/
 ---

-After the assembly of the PCB and the flahing of the firmware you have now the ready to use Libre Solar MPPT solarcharger.
+After assembling and flashing you now have the ready to use Libre Solar MPPT solarcharger.

 ![finished_pcb](/media_files/finish_pcb.png)